flexiondotorg/flexiondotorg.github.io/content/posts/20999999-using-social-media-to-promote-a-linux-distro/index.md

-During [Ubuntu Online Summit 15.11](http://summit.ubuntu.com/uos-1511/) the [Community Round Table II](http://summit.ubuntu.com/uos-1511/meeting/22620/community-roundtable-ii/) discussed the Ubuntu community flavours promiting their distributions and Ubuntu MATE (a project that I run) was used as an example of a project that was attempting to maximise the promotion of the distribution.
-I was contacted after the fact and volunteered to write a blog artcile to outline how Ubuntu MATE manages it's marketing, and this is it.
+During [Ubuntu Online Summit 15.11](http://summit.ubuntu.com/uos-1511/) the [Community Round Table II](http://summit.ubuntu.com/uos-1511/meeting/22620/community-roundtable-ii/) discussed the Ubuntu community flavours promoting their distributions and Ubuntu MATE (a project that I run) was used as an example of a project that was attempting to maximise the promotion of the distribution.
+I was contacted after the fact and volunteered to write a blog article to outline how Ubuntu MATE manages it's marketing, and this is it.

 ## TL;DR